m3huul/DSA_Practice/Notes/CS50/1 - Rough Notes/Internet.md

-# Whats actually happening under the hood?
+# What's actually happening under the hood?

 - We have routers/computers/servers from all around the globe connected with each other making a wide network (wired or wireless) which allows the data to flow for example from point A to point B to point C.